 Au pairs come from many countries all over the world and can expose your entire family to their language and culture, helping your children develop a more global perspective.

 You can rest assured knowing that Cultural Care is an official sponsor of the government-regulated au pair program.
 Au pairs travel to the U.S. on a legal J-1 visa, allowing them to stay in the country (and with your family) for up to two years with the extension program.

-Cultural Care conducts extensive au pair screening worldwide, coordinates round-trip international flights, provides a week-long curriculum at our Au Pair Training School in New York, and includes travel medical insurance coverage for all au pairs.
+Cultural Care conducts extensive au pair screening worldwide, coordinates round-trip international flights, provides a week-long online live instructor-led curriculum through our Au Pair Training School, and includes travel medical insurance coverage for all au pairs.
 We also provide host families with a dedicated Matching Specialist and year-long support from a Local Childcare Consultant.